 Decramastic roof tiles, also known as pressed metal tiles or “Decrabond”, were a popular style of Australian roofing during the 70s, 80s, and 90s.
 Decramastic roof tiles did not require removing the original corrugated roof to install and were simply layered over the original structure.
 Because of this, they provided a convenient form of roof renovation that could be used in place of a complete roof replacement.

 While such methods of ad-hoc construction have long been discontinued, many homes in South Australia still sport this problematic style of roofing.
-In this blog post, we will explore the pros and cons of decramastic roofing and explain why homeowners should consider retiring their metal roof tiles in exchange for a modern and long-lasting solution.
+In this blog post, we will explore the pros and cons of decramastic roofing and explain why homeowners should consider replacing their problematic roof along with a gutter replacement as a long lasting high performance roofing solution.

 Above: 1980s Decramastic metal roof tile cladding over the top of original 1920s corrugated iron.